Building REST services with Spring

 }

 For this aggregate root, which serves up a collection of employee resources, there is a top-level "self" link.
-The "collection" is listed underneath the "_embedded" section; this is how HAL represents collections.
+The "collection" is listed underneath the "_embedded" section.
+This is how HAL represents collections.

-And each individual member of the collection has their information as well as related links.
+Each individual member of the collection has their information as well as related links.

 What is the point of adding all these links?
 It makes it possible to evolve REST services over time.
 Existing links can be maintained while new links can be added in the future.
 Newer clients may take advantage of the new links, while legacy clients can sustain themselves on the old links.
 This is especially helpful if services get relocated and moved around.
-As long as the link structure is maintained, clients can STILL find and interact with things.
+As long as the link structure is maintained, clients can still find and interact with things.

 In the code earlier, did you notice the repetition in single employee link creation?
 The code to provide a single link to an employee, as well as to create an "employees" link to the aggregate root, was shown twice.
-If that raised your concern, good!
+If that raised a concern, good!
 There’s a solution.

-Simply put, you need to define a function that converts Employee objects to EntityModel<Employee> objects.
-While you could easily code this method yourself, there are benefits down the road of implementing Spring HATEOAS’s RepresentationModelAssembler interface—which will do the work for you.
+You need to define a function that converts Employee objects to EntityModel<Employee> objects.
+While you could easily code this method yourself, Spring HATEOAS’s RepresentationModelAssembler interface does the work for you.
+Create a new class EmployeeModelAssembler:

 evolution/src/main/java/payroll/EmployeeModelAssembler.java